shtamir/TV_WebApp/readme.md

 3. Replace the images in the `images` folder with your own
 4. Update the OpenWeatherMap API key in `weather.js` with your own
 5. Customize the city in `weather.js` to your desired location
-6. Add your own photos to the `photos` array in `photo-carousel.js`
+6. Configure your photo schedule in the Google Sheet tab referenced by `photoSheetUrl`
 7. Replace the audio file with your preferred background music

 ## Google Sheets Configuration